Nduka-Nwagbo/Inprogress-PortfolioWebpage/README.md

 # Inprogress-PortfolioWebpage
 This webpage is mainly to showcase my progress in learning HTML, CSS and JavaScript.
-This draft portfolio website will be updated on design, skills and content as time goes on beofre launching fully.
+This draft portfolio website will be updated on design, skills and content as time goes on before launching fully.